Skip to content

 Because team autonomy is an architecture question, not a discipline question.

-> Explicit API Contracts
+> Domain API

 Interfaces That Precede the Code